+The divergent responses of OrgAlk-induced biases to carbonate system perturbations in nearshore fjords and offshore marginal waters can be explained by contrasting changes in buffering capacity18, in addition to differences in OrgAlk concentration.
+In nearshore fjords, where pH values close to 7.5, future carbonate system perturbations lowered pH but increased buffering capacity, reducing the sensitivity of the carbonate system to OrgAlk.
+In contrast, in offshore marginal waters, where pH values were generally above 7.5, the same perturbations reduced buffering capacity and thereby enhanced the sensitivity of the carbonate system to OrgAlk.

+Consistent with the perturbation experiments, the ESM-based projections for the Barents Sea Opening region showed similar changes in OrgAlk-induced biases under future climate scenarios.
+Accounting for OrgAlk leads to lower projected pH and ΩAr and to a stronger acidification rate.
+The biases in projected pH are expected to increase from the present to the end of this century under both SSP1-2.6 and SSP5-8.5.
+These results suggest that current ESM projections may underestimate the rate and severity of future ocean acidification in the Barents Sea Opening region, highlighting the need to incorporate OrgAlk into future Arctic Ocean acidification projections.

-It is important to note that our bias simulations assume that the observed relationship between the OrgAlk:TA ratio and salinity in the Svalbard fjords and the Barents Sea is temporally stable and applicable across other Arctic Ocean margins.
+It is important to note that our bias simulations assume that the observed relationship between the OrgAlk/TA ratio and salinity is temporally stable and applicable to the broader Barents Sea Opening region.
 This assumption may introduce uncertainties into our estimates.
-OrgAlk concentrations are subject to spatial and temporal variability, influenced by potential factors such as region-specific freshwater discharge, coastal permafrost thawing, sea-ice melting, and seasonal or interannual fluctuations25.
-Rather than providing precise estimates of the errors in acidification estimations and projections for the entire Arctic Ocean margins, this study uses preliminary error estimates to emphasize that significant biases likely exist in our current understanding of acidification over the entire Arctic Ocean margins due to the exclusion of OrgAlk.
+OrgAlk concentrations are subject to spatial and temporal variability and may be influenced by factors such as regional freshwater discharge, coastal permafrost thaw, and seasonal or interannual variability.
+Continued warming may accelerate permafrost degradation, alter the composition of terrestrial organic carbon, and modify the relationship between OrgAlk/TA and salinity in Arctic margins, thereby introducing additional uncertainty into estimates of the sensitivity of ESM-based ocean acidification projections to OrgAlk.
+Rather than providing precise estimates of errors in acidification assessments and projections, this study uses preliminary error estimates to emphasize that substantial biases may be present in evaluations of acidification in Atlantic-sector Arctic margins when OrgAlk is not accounted for.

-While our analysis primarily focused on pH and ΩAr errors arising from TA-DIC calculations, significant errors are also present in CO2 system variables calculated using the TA-pH or TA-pCO2 pairs when OrgAlk is not accounted for26.
+While our analysis primarily focused on pH and ΩAr errors arising from TA-DIC calculations, significant errors are also present in CO2 system variables calculated using the TA-pH or TA-pCO2 pairs when OrgAlk is not accounted for26,29,30.
 In other words, the absence of OrgAlk in the TA model will introduce uncertainties in any of CO2 system variables that use the traditional TA model for calculation.
 From the biogeochemical perspective, the notable CO2 system calculation discrepancies suggest an important role of OrgAlk in inorganic carbon cycle.
-A thorough investigation of the dynamics of OrgAlk in the Arctic Ocean margins, as well as its integration into TA framework and Earth system models, is imperative for advancing assessments of acidification in this region and elucidating its broader biogeochemical impacts on the inorganic carbon cycle.
-While this study focuses on the Arctic Ocean margins, other regions with potentially high OrgAlk concentrations may warrant targeted research to address ocean acidification with specific consideration of OrgAlk dynamics.
+A thorough investigation of OrgAlk dynamics, together with its incorporation into TA frameworks and Earth system models, is needed to improve acidification assessments in the Atlantic-sector Arctic margins examined here and to clarify its broader biogeochemical impacts on the inorganic carbon cycle.
+More broadly, other Arctic margins and coastal regions with elevated organic carbon inputs may warrant targeted research to assess ocean acidification with explicit consideration of OrgAlk dynamics.

 Methods